U.S. job growth cools, unemployment rate rises

 | WASHINGTON

-WASHINGTONU.S. job growth slowed a bit in July and the unemployment rate unexpectedly rose, pointing to slack in the labour market that could give the Federal Reserve room to keep interest rates low for a while.
+WASHINGTON U.S. job growth slowed a bit in July and the unemployment rate unexpectedly rose, pointing to slack in the labor market that could give the Federal Reserve room to keep interest rates low for a while.

 Nonfarm payrolls increased 209,000 last month after surging by 298,000 in June, the Labor Department said on Friday.
 Economists had expected a 233,000 job gain.